 Fifty-two people died and nearly 80 were injured when a fire wrecked the Citizen's Hall Theatre in Seoul on Saturday night (2 December).

-Fifty-two people died and nearly 80 were injured when a fire wrecked the Citizen's Hall Theatre in Seoul on Saturday night (2 December).
+Background: Fifty-two people died and nearly 80 were injured when a fire wrecked the Citizen's Hall Theatre in Seoul on Saturday night (2 December).
 The tragedy occurred during a special entertainment sponsored by a television company to celebrate its eleventh anniversary.
 Twelve top signers were taking part in the show, put on by the Munhwa Broadcasting Corporation.

 The fire broke out minutes before the end, and soon spread through the ten-storey building.
 Wooden sets on the stage caught fire, after a spark from an electrical fault.